Scarlett100/Scarlett100/README.md

 - 👨‍💻 I'm a **Certified Scrum Master**, my **AWS Certified Cloud Practioner** and **Terraform Associate** cert.

-- ☁️ I help teams adopt cloud tools, modernise workflows, and remove blockers.
+- ☁️ My goal is to help teams adopt cloud tools, modernise workflows, and remove blockers.

 - 🌱 I’m currently upskilling and studying for my **Github Foundations** and **AWS Solutions Architect**.

-- 🔭 My goal is to help engineering teams adopt cloud tools, modernise workflows and remove blockers.
+- 🔭

 - 📫 How to reach me: **https://www.linkedin.com/in/morganscstewart**